-- Enabling platforms: as mentioned above, platforms are the foundation of the ecosystem.
+Aas mentioned above, platforms are the foundation of the ecosystem.
 Businesses need to deploy IoT platforms that fulfil the expectations of both customers and partners in terms of functionality, reliability, security and flexibility.
 The platform needs to enable not only vertical solutions, but a true ecosystem in the form of a marketplace for IoT products and services.

-- APIs: APIs are the basic building blocks of an IoT ecosystem, and businesses must therefore develop a strong API strategy.
+APIs are the basic building blocks of an IoT ecosystem, and businesses must therefore develop a strong API strategy.
 This strategy should be based on a deep understanding of the IoT markets that the business intends to target.
 Designing and supporting APIs for everyone is impractical, which means that a focused approach is recommended.
 The business should also develop an API roadmap that is in line with its overall IoT strategy, while the API pricing and support model must be aligned with the business’ ecosystem revenue model.
 APIs can ultimately foster – or discourage – network effects.
 If using your APIs is too onerous or does not create sufficient value, ecosystem partners will be reluctant to invest time or effort.
 It is therefore vital that businesses define their API strategies with market and partner needs in mind.

-- Own branded services: in many cases, it makes sense for businesses to offer complete IoT solutions, either with their own products or through integration with partners.
+In many cases, it makes sense for businesses to offer complete IoT solutions, either with their own products or through integration with partners.
 This to signal commitment to market and to kick-start the ecosystem expansion.
 A good example is Digital Life from AT&T, a telco in the US – the company has developed an integrated home monitoring service together with partners, and markets the service as an AT&T-branded product.
 This branded service serves to signal AT&T’s commitment to the IoT and, as the service establishes itself in the market, AT&T is looking at opening it to a wider array of partners, thus further developing the initial ecosystem.

-- Revenue models: revenue models are a key aspect for the successful development of IoT ecosystems.
+Revenue models are a key aspect for the successful development of IoT ecosystems.
 Businesses looking to attract ecosystem partners need to define the right revenue generation and sharing model – one that incentivizes partners to join the ecosystem, reduces risks for partners to innovate and fits with the business model of the individual partners.
 Some partners will be attracted to a revenue sharing model, while others will prefer a licencing or fixed royalty-based model.
 Models like “freemium” can be good to encourage experimentation and early adoption in IoT communities.
 This means that firms will need to support several revenue and partnership models, which in turn will require new decision and management systems.

-- Ecosystem support functions: the final (and perhaps most overlooked) enabler is the internal organization and the related support functions.
+The final (and perhaps most overlooked) enabler is the internal organization and the related support functions.
 A critical function here is partner management, which not only means being able to recruit but to incentivize and support ecosystem partners throughout the partnership lifecycle.
 This is a capability that goes beyond basic reseller agreements.
 Businesses will also require dedicated teams to support the ecosystem.
 This support includes technical (e.g. how to use an API) but also marketing (e.g. sell your apps on our marketplace) and operational (e.g. “fulfilled by Amazon”).

 Moreover, a governance model that establishes clear ‘ecosystem rules’ is critical in order to maintain harmony among members and a healthy cooperative ecosystem.

 In the battle to establish leadership in the IoT, ecosystem will ultimately be the competitive unit.
 At the same time, building an IoT ecosystem is a complex undertaking that requires many interconnected factors to be balanced.
-The challenge for businesses is to establish an IoT ecosystem strategy that is holistic, taking into account all the elements described above and adopt an ecosystem mindset that moves away from vertical value chains with one set of customers at the end of it.
+The challenge for businesses is to establish an IoT ecosystem strategy that is holistic, taking into account all the elements described above and adopt a smart manufacturing ecosystem mindset that moves away from vertical value chains with one set of customers at the end of it.
 Indeed, when it comes to developing an IoT ecosystem, businesses need to take the view that they have customers not only in the form of end-customers, but intermediate customers in the form of partners who need attracting, supporting and delighting just as much as an end customer.

 The article was written by Omar Valdez-de-Leon who is a Principal Consultant in Ericsson’s Consulting & Systems Integration organization.
 Additionally, he provides independent advisory services and lectures on digital transformation.
 His experience in IoT ranges from advising utility companies on smart grid strategies to devising IoT plans for large Telecom operators and smaller start-ups.
 He has also built, launched and managed IoT solution portfolios in utilities, transportation and retail.
 Originally the article was published here.